 Kara Hill is a class actions Associate in Maurice Blackburn’s Sydney office.
-She is part of the legal team representing people with disabilities who were residents of Grand Western Lodge in western NSW.

 Kara achieved first class honours in her law degree at UTS and began her career with the firm as a paralegal while completing her studies.
 She began in the class actions team in 2013 and completed the graduate lawyer program in 2015.
 During her time as a graduate lawyer she also gained experience in employment and industrial law, acting for underpaid 7-Eleven workers.
 Kara has volunteered at Redfern Legal Centre, Marrickville Legal Centre and the NSW Aboriginal Legal Service.